jalangle/ghtns/_posts/2018-09-16-grape-jelly.md

 wasn't sure how good it would be so didn't take the time.
 Depending on the number of grapes the vine produces next year, I will.

+One thing to note; if I do this again, I'll probably reduce off about half a cup of water from the juice over fairly low heat in between steps 3 and 4.
+The jelly set decently but I'd like it just a touch firmer and the water added in step 1 can go away.

 ![jelly 0](https://s3-us-west-2.amazonaws.com/ghtns-images/2018-09-16-grape-jelly-00.JPG)
 ![jelly 1](https://s3-us-west-2.amazonaws.com/ghtns-images/2018-09-16-grape-jelly-01.JPG)
 ![jelly 2](https://s3-us-west-2.amazonaws.com/ghtns-images/2018-09-16-grape-jelly-02.JPG)